-As its name suggests, this indicator was initially developed for analysing the commodity market (Trading commodities).
+As its name suggests, this indicator was initially developed for analyzing the commodity market (Trading commodities).
 The formula involves taking the current price of the commodity and deducting it from the SMA, then dividing the result by the mean absolute deviation.
 Okay, so you probably don’t care about the math behind it, and you don’t even need to, let’s skip to the good part.

 Once you load the indicator onto the Forex charts, it will have values ranging from 100 to -100; the zero acts as the pivot.
-The two extremes are what you should concentrate on, because they represent market conditions.
+The two extremes are what you should concentrate on because they represent market conditions.
 When the indicator is trending above the 100 level, it’s a signal to buy; and when trending below -100, this is a signal to sell.

 Above, you can see how trends were either bullish or bearish when the CCI indicator was trending above 100 or below -100.
 The area between 100 and -100 does not provide a trading signal, just the indication that market sentiment may be changing.